salesforce-marketingcloud/JB4A-SDK-iOS/_posts/2015-05-13-analytics.md

 <script src="https://gist.github.com/sfmc-mobilepushsdk/57757242e4d76abee281.js"></script>
 <div id="TrackCartAnalytics"></div>

-## Predictive Intelligence and Collect API Integration
+## Personalization Builder and Collect API Integration

-The following methods integrate your mobile app with the Marketing Cloud Predictive Intelligence application.
-You must have an existing Predictive Intelligence deployment in order to use these.
+The following methods integrate your mobile app with Personalization Builder.
+You must have an existing Personalization Builder deployment in order to use these.
 Also, you must enable the "PIAnalytics" option when you configure your SDK.

 ### Track Cart

 Use to track the contents of an in-app shopping cart.
-For more information about this method's general use with the Predictive Intelligence system, see <a href="http://help.marketingcloud.com/en/documentation/collect_code/install_collect_code/track_cart/" target="_blank">Track Items in Shopping Cart</a>.
+For more information about this method's general use with Personalization Builder, see <a href="http://help.marketingcloud.com/en/documentation/collect_code/install_collect_code/track_cart/" target="_blank">Track Items in Shopping Cart</a>.
 Sample code for use in your mobile app is below.

 <script src="https://gist.github.com/sfmc-mobilepushsdk/d8bb05166f37dabc5780763a4a39bb31.js"></script>

 ### Track Conversion

 Use to track a purchase made through your mobile application.
-For more information about this method's general use with the Predictive Intelligence app, see <a href="http://help.marketingcloud.com/en/documentation/collect_code/install_collect_code/track_conversion/" target="_blank">Track Purchase Details</a>.
+For more information about this method's general use with Personalization Builder, see <a href="http://help.marketingcloud.com/en/documentation/collect_code/install_collect_code/track_conversion/" target="_blank">Track Purchase Details</a>.
 Sample code for use in your mobile app is below.

 <script src="https://gist.github.com/sfmc-mobilepushsdk/23d224f8bb3e4dc510c356755dbd323d.js"></script>

 ### Track Page View
 Call the following method to implement page view analytics in your app.
-For more information about this method's general use with the Predictive Intelligence app, see <a href="http://help.marketingcloud.com/en/documentation/collect_code/install_collect_code/track_page_view/" target="_blank">Track Items Viewed</a>.
+For more information about this method's general use with Personalization Builder, see <a href="http://help.marketingcloud.com/en/documentation/collect_code/install_collect_code/track_page_view/" target="_blank">Track Items Viewed</a>.
 Sample code for use in your mobile app is below.

 <script src="https://gist.github.com/sfmc-mobilepushsdk/97625936a95fa46a0e8a.js"></script>